 If I was a jail deputy coloring page

 If I was a deputy coloring page

 Diversionary Programs for Youth

 Our agency receives inquiries regularly about the availability of diversionary programs for at-risk youth.
 For the most part, programs such as these are coordinated in our county through the school system (in conjunction with the National Guard) and through the court system.
-All of our state’s Sheriffs, including Sheriff Beseler, are strong supporters also of the Florida Sheriffs Youth Ranch system.
+All of our state’s sheriffs are strong supporters of the Florida Sheriffs Youth Ranch system which include: